In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 If you don’t know your target audience, your ads won’t resonate, and chances are, no one will click your ad and make a phone call.

-That’s why it’s a must to research your potential leads before jumping in at the deep end.
+That’s why it’s essential to research your potential leads before diving in.

-Here are a few questions you can ask yourself when initially researching your audience:
+Here are a few questions to ask yourself when researching your audience:

-Forums like Reddit are a goldmine for this type of information, and you’ll also be able to see what type of language they are using the what language your audience uses.
+Forums like Reddit are a goldmine for this type of information, and you’ll also be able to see what language your audience uses.

 Source: HubSpot